historical-theology/awesome-theology/readme.md

 > A curated list of open source software for Catholic theology.

-Awesome Theology is a project to catalogue free and open source software tools that assist the workflow both of professional theologians and students enrolled in theology classes in colleges, universities, and seminaries.
+Awesome Theology is a project to catalogue free and open source tools that assist the workflow of professional theologians and students taking theology classes in institutions of higher learning.

-Generally, we prefer simple CLI interfaces.
-Most projects listed here are hosted on GitHub or GitLab.
-Everything is field tested.
+We include:
+- projects hosted on GitHub, GitLab, & other places that allow full source code transparency
+	- Free Software Definition compliance preferred, source code only tolerated
+- tools that can be installed as local applications or cloned for local use in some form
+- software with simple interfaces
+	- CLI & TUI preferred, GUI tolerated
+- tested utilities that we actually use to assist our work

+We do **not** include:
+- projects without source code transparency
+- tools that cannot be installed as local applications or cloned for local use in any form
+	- large online-only encyclopedias might be useful, but they are not awesome
+- bloatware
+- utilities that we have not tested and/or do not actually use to assist our work

 ## Contents